New England Patriots '04/'05/'15 Super Bowl Game Used Football Cuff Links

-- These cuff links are crafted from an authentic game used football from Super Bowl XXXVIII 2004, XXXIX 2005, XLIX 2015 or LI in 2017.
+- These cuff links are crafted from an authentic game used football from Super Bowl XXXVIII 2004, XXXIX 2005, XLIX 2015.
 The Patriots prevailed as Champions in each of these games.

 - The pair features one side with ball markings and one without.

 - Officially licensed by the National Football League, a tamper-evident hologram sticker is adhered to each cuff link to ensure authenticity and allow for online lookup of further details.
 Authentication instruction card included.

 Celebrate the Patriots with a piece of the action!

 DUE TO LICENSING RESTRICTIONS PLEASE NOTE WE ARE UNABLE TO SHIP NFL LICENSED ITEMS TO CANADA.

 Additional Product Information

 New England Patriots defeated the Carolina Panthers, 32-29, in Super Bowl XXXVIII which was their second Big Game in three years.
 This game was played on February 1, 2004 at Reliant Stadium in Houston, Texas.